Thai Basil Beef

 - Heat the sesame oil in a large skillet or wok on high heat.
 Working in 2 batches to ensure that you don't overcrowd the pan, cook the beef for 4 minutes until seared and caramelized.
 Remove the cooked beef and set aside on a plate and then continue cooking the second batch of beef.

-- Add the onion, garlic, ginger, chili and cook for 4 minutes until the onion begins to soften.
+- Add the onion, garlic, ginger, chili pepper and cook for 4 minutes until the onion begins to soften.

 - Add in the sliced red bell peppers and scallions as well as the coconut aminos, lime juice and fish sauce and leave to cook for approximately 5 minutes until the peppers are soft.

-- Return the cooked beef to the pan along with the thai basil leaves.
+- Return the cooked beef to the pan along with the Thai basil leaves.
 Give everything a stir to ensure its all well mixed and then remove from the heat and serve.